-With a number of years passing since the 2007 initiative, the Village embarked on a strategic plan update in 2015.
+The Village embarked on a strategic plan update in 2015.
 While the Vision, Mission and Core Values were still very much relevant, revisiting community concerns and areas of focus to help assist with the development of new Village-wide Strategic Goals (relabeled Key Performance Areas) was necessary.
 Focus groups brought together a cross-section of stakeholders to discuss topics.
-In addition to focus groups, one-on-one interviews with key stakeholders were conducted.
 The Village desired a process that set the direction for the organization by involving its employees, governing bodies and community stakeholders.